Sabesp

 In 2009 Sabesp had 15,103 employees for 7.12 million water connections, corresponding to 2.1 employees per 1,000 connections, indicating a high level of labor productivity.

-SABESP was founded in 1973.
+SABESP was founded on Friday, 29 June 1973.
 Its stocks were first floated on the São Paulo stock exchange in 1996.
 In 2002-2004 the São Paulo Government sold a further equity stakes, including a listing at the New York Stock Exchange.
 Today 49.8% of its shares are privately owned.
 In 2006 a law was passed that allowed SABESP to expand its activities into other Brazilian states and internationally.
 It has signed cooperation agreements in Spain, Israel and Costa Rica.
 According to its CEO SABESP wants to expand to serve all cities in São Paulo State.